 Side hustling is a great way to make extra cash and build skills.
 Working side gigs has been part of my lifestyle since I was a teenager.
 Initially, side hustles were a way to make a little money for video games, baseball cards, and other fun toys.
-However, during more recent years, my side hustles have funded family vacations, kept me entertained during evening hours, and helped me develop skills that translate into many different areas of life.
-Please keep reading to learn more about my unique list of side hustles over the years.
+However, in recent years, my side hustles have funded family vacations, kept me entertained during evening hours, and helped me develop skills that translate into many different areas of life.

 Lawn Mowing Service

-In what may be the original side hustle, at the young age of 14, my friend and I started our own lawn mowing business.
+In what may be the original side hustle, my friend and I started our lawn mowing business at the young age of 14.
 The term “business” may be a stretch as we only had three or four clients.
-Regardless, it was enough to make us $100 or $200 a month.
+However, it made us $100 or $200 a month.
 That amount of money seemed like a lot as a teenager.

 We printed about 200 fliers and distributed them to everyone in our neighborhood to start the business.
 As a result, we got a few calls to mow lawns for about $20 apiece.
 My friend and I split the income.
 We used our parents’ equipment, so our only cost was gasoline.
 This is still an excellent way for teenagers to make money.
-Add to the list shoveling snow during the winter, and you can make a decent amount of money.
+Add shoveling snow during the winter to the list, and you can make a decent amount of money.

 eBay Flipping Business

 Therefore, I had to get creative.
-This was in the mid-2000s in an era before smartphones and before anyone talked about flipping.
+This was in the mid-2000s, before smartphones and anyone talked about flipping.
 My primary sources of inventory were dollar stores and garage sales.
-My best selling items were videos and computer games.
+My best-selling items were videos and computer games.
 I’d buy a lot of videos for $1 and then sell them for around $10 on eBay.
 Every once in a while, I’d get lucky and find something that would sell for more.

-For example, a computer game called Total Annihilation was available at dollar stores yet sold on eBay for about $40.
-I ended up buying about 50 copies of the game and sold them all within a month.
+For example, a computer game, Total Annihilation, was available at dollar stores yet sold on eBay for about $40.
+I bought about 50 copies of the game and sold them all within a month.
 I ate well as a college student that month!

 On weekends I’d wake up early before baseball practice or games and find items at garage sales.
-You wouldn’t believe what people are willing to get rid of at garage sales.
-My specialty was video games, board games, sporting equipment, and electronics.
-In this day and age, garage sale flipping is in some ways easier and other ways more difficult.
+You wouldn’t believe what people want to get rid of at garage sales.
+My specialties were video games, board games, sporting equipment, and electronics.
+In this day in age, garage sale flipping is, in some ways, easier and other ways, more complex.
 It’s easier with smartphones since you can immediately determine how much you can sell an item.
 However, it isn’t easy because people can more easily sell expensive items when they may not have known the selling price in the past.

 Online Poker

-I debated if I should include this one because online poker is gambling for some people who lose a lot of money.
+I debated if I should include this because online poker is gambling, and some people lose a lot of money.
 However, if you treat poker like a business, it can be a profitable side hustle.
 For example, playing Texas Hold’em online was my primary side hustle for two or three years after graduating college.
-I deposited $40 one time and ended up turning that into thousands of dollars over the years.
+I deposited $40 once and turned that into thousands of dollars over the years.

-So how do you turn online poker into a side hustle?
-The easy answer is to win more money than you lose, but it’s not that simple, of course.
+So, how do you turn online poker into a side hustle?
+Of course, the easy answer is to win more money than you lose, but it’s not that simple.
 My approach started with studying poker.
 First, I read two or three books and immediately put what I learned into practice.
 Then, after finding out which games were most profitable and the ones I was best at, I went “all in” and primarily played those games.

 Managing your bankroll in poker is essential to running a profitable poker side hustle.
 Nobody ever wins all the time in online poker, but if you can find the games where you win more than you lose, it can be profitable.
 When I played, it was at the height of the online poker and Texas Hold’em movement, so there were a lot of inexperienced players out there.
 As a result, making money wasn’t that difficult.
-I assume that the players are much better across the board today, so it would be interesting to see how I’d fare in this day and age.
+I assume the players are much better across the board today, so it would be interesting to see how I’d fare today.

 Freelance Recruiting